tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ### [**HasAnnotation()**](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.modelbuilder.hasannotation)

-A `Key-Value` pair that attaches arbitrary information to the `Model` which can later be read from the `Model` using its key. `EF Core` uses `HasAnnotation()` internally to configure things such as the constraint name of a foreign key.
+Creates a `Key-Value` pair object that attaches arbitrary information to the `Model` which can later be read from the `Model` using its key. `EF Core` uses `HasAnnotation()` internally to configure things such as the constraint name of a foreign key.
 It has little value to a developer unless he implements something that uses it.
 Check [this discussion](https://github.com/dotnet/efcore/issues/13028).

 ```
 modelBuilder.HasAnnotation("MyKey", "MyValue");